 There are few float tube accessories that are necessary to complete your fishing outfit.
-I will cover the necessities I found in my experience: fins, anchors, rods & reels and, finally; your outfit.
-Of course, you will need to personalize the last two to fit your style and comfort.
+I will cover the necessities I found in my experience: fins, anchors, rods & reels and finally, your outfit.
+Of course, you will need to personalize all of them – at least the last two – to fit your style and comfort.

 Beyond the boat, your first item on the agenda is propulsion.
 Flippers are your best bet for float tubes.
 They are versatile, allowing you to cover area while still having access to all depths of water.
 I like the type where there is a strap to go around your heel and a ‘pocket’ in which your toes are fully enclosed.
 Flippers will meet 99% of your boating situations, and I haven’t yet happened across the other 1%.
 Yet.